alphagov/smart-answers/doc/smart-answers/storing-data.md

 # Storing data for later use

-You can use the `on_response`, `save_input_as` and `calculate` methods to store data for later use.
+You can use the `on_response` and `save_input_as` methods to store data for later use.
 These values are stored in the state and are available in the rest of the flow and in the ERB templates.

 * `on_response` values are available in:
   * The `validate` block
   * The `next_node` block
-  * The `calculate` block
   * All subsequent questions and outcomes

 __NOTE.__ `on_response` blocks are not named, because they don't automatically store a value in a state variable.
 In fact doing so is actively discouraged apart from when storing a calculator object in the first question of a flow: